pareshpatil98/paresh-portfolio/blog/2019-05-16-relational-database.md

 ---
 slug: relational-database
 title: Relational database.
-authors: shekhar-patil
+authors: paresh-patil
 tags: [mysql]
 ---

 In the internet era, every organization is storing large data and it is difficult to maintain this much data.
 There are different databases available but it is very difficult to select the best suitable for our requirement.
 Mainly databases are classified into Relational database and Non-relational database.

 <!--truncate-->